mfornace/nupack-docs-dev/sources/definitions.md

 Consider a complex of $L$ distinct strands (e.g., each with a unique identifier in $\{1,\dots,L\}$) corresponding to strand ordering $\pi$.
 The **complex ensemble** $\overline\Gamma(\phi)$ contains all connected polymer graphs with no crossing lines for sequence $\phi$ and strand ordering $\pi$ (i.e., all unpseudoknotted secondary structures) [@Dirks07].
 (We dispense with our prior convention [\cite{@Dirks07,@Zadeh11a,@Zadeh11b] of calling this entity an **ordered complex**.) -->
 <hr>
 ## Test tube ensemble
-A **test tube ensemble** is a dilute solution containing a set of strand species, $\Psi^0$, introduced at user-specified concentrations, that interact to form a set of complex species, $\Psi$, each corresponding to a different strand ordering treating strands with the same sequence as indistinguishable [@Dirks07,@Fornace20].
+A **test tube ensemble** is a dilute solution containing a set of strand species, $\Psi^0$, introduced at user-specified concentrations, that interact to form a set of complex species, $\Psi$, each corresponding to a different strand ordering treating strands of the same species as indistinguishable [@Dirks07,@Fornace20].
 For $L$ strands, there are $(L-1)!$ strand orderings if all strands are different species (e.g., complexes $\pi$ = ABC and $\pi$ = ACB for $L=3$ and strands A, B, C), but fewer than $(L-1)!$ strand orderings if some strands are of the same species (e.g., complex $\pi$ = AAA for $L=3$ with three A strands).
 By the Representation Theorem [@Dirks07], a secondary structure in the complex ensemble for one strand ordering does not appear in the complex ensemble for any other strand ordering, averting redundancy.
 It is often convenient to define $\Psi$ to contain all complex species of up to $L_\mathrm{max}$ strands, although $\Psi$ can be defined to contain arbitrary complex species formed from the strand species in $\Psi^0$.